hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/terminology.md

 # Terminology Schemas

-This page provides the schema of tables that are used to complement the CodeSystem, ValueSet and ConceptMap resources and which map the relationships between these resources and various properties that are used or referenced by terminology operations.
+This page provides the schema of tables that are used to complement the CodeSystem, ValueSet and ConceptMap resources, and which map the relationships between these resources and various properties that are used or referenced by terminology operations.

 ## CodeSystem Tables

 <img src="/hapi-fhir/docs/images/termcodesystem_schema.svg" alt="Resources" style="width: 100%; max-width: 600px;"/>

 The TRM_CODESYSTEM_VER table represents a single CodeSystem resource with a specific URL and version.
-It is used to map terminology concepts, represented by various TRM_CONCEPT_* tables to a single CodeSystem resource.
+It is used to map terminology concepts represented by various TRM_CONCEPT_* tables to a single CodeSystem resource.

 The TRM_CODESYSTEM table represents the canonical representation of a CodeSystem resource with a specific URL and maps to a single TRM_CODESYSTEM_VER row which is treated as the current version of the CodeSystem (i.e. the resource referenced if no version is specified).
 For example, two CodeSystem resources `CodeSystem/loinc-2.67` and `CodeSystem/loinc-2.68` might have the same CodeSystem.url, e.g. `http://loinc.org` but different CodeSystem.version values.
 In this case each will each have exactly one row in the TRM_CODESYSTEM_VER table, but there will be only one row in the TRM_CODESYSTEM table which will link only to the more recently updated TRM_CODESYSTEM_VER resource.

 ### Columns

-The following list are the main key columns in the TRM_CODESYSTEM_VER table that are used to join to the TRM_CODESYSTEM table and TRM_CONCEPT_* tables.
+The following are the main key columns in the TRM_CODESYSTEM_VER table that are used to join to the TRM_CODESYSTEM table and TRM_CONCEPT_* tables.

 <table class="table table-striped table-condensed">
     <thead>